-- the Backing Assets are presented on a net basis in the Currency Board Operations.
+- (i) the Backing Assets are presented on a net basis in the Currency Board Operations.
 Accounts payable for unsettled purchases of securities and redemption of Certificates of Indebtedness are included in "net accounts payable" to offset corresponding investments in the Backing Assets.
-As at 31 December 2020, there were no "other liabilities" (2019: Nil) deducted from the Backing Assets; and - (ii) the Monetary Base is also presented on a net basis.
-As at 31 December 2020, deductions from the Monetary Base comprising "other assets" of HK\$1,194 million (2019: HK\$88,020 million) consisted of three components: - as Hong Kong dollar interest rate swaps have been used as a means to manage the cost of issuing Exchange Fund Notes, interest receivable of HK\$29 million (2019: HK\$5 million) and unrealised gains of HK\$1,165 million (2019: HK\$431 million) on these interest rate swaps are included in "net accounts (receivable)/payable" to reduce the Monetary Base; - when Hong Kong dollar overnight advances secured on EFBN have been made to banks under the Discount Window Operations, the advances are included in "net accounts (receivable)/payable" to reduce the Monetary Base.
-There were no such advances as at 31 December 2020 (2019: HK\$13,400 million); and - EFBN issued on tender date but not yet settled are included in "net accounts (receivable)/payable" to reduce the Monetary Base.
-There was no such receivable as at 31 December 2020 (2019: HK\$74,184 million).
+As at 31 December 2021, there were no "other liabilities" (2020: Nil) deducted from the Backing Assets; and - (ii) the Monetary Base is also presented on a net basis.
+As Hong Kong dollar interest rate swaps have been used as a means to manage the cost of issuing Exchange Fund Notes, interest receivable of HK\$27 million (2020: HK\$29 million) and unrealised gains of HK\$576 million (2020: HK\$1,165 million) on these interest rate swaps are included in "net accounts (receivable)/payable" to reduce the Monetary Base.
+As at 31 December 2021, deductions from the Monetary Base comprised "other assets" of HK\$603 million (2020: HK\$1,194 million).